-As the year of 2020 passes the halfway mark, my thoughts return to happier days when the world was my oyster – well, Tasmania was in the plan and fresh oysters were being shucked.
+As the year 2021 is hitting its stride, thoughts return to happier days when the world was my oyster – well, Tasmania was in the plan and fresh oysters were being shucked.
 I was lucky enough to enjoy the splendor of beautiful Bruny a couple of years back and am thinking it’s time to reboot my travel plans for the future.

 Getting my glamp on!

 Camping?
 No. Been there, done that and the thought of the cold ground seeping up through my bones, cutting through a wafer thin foam mattress and a patchy, duck feather sleeping bag strangling me is about an attractive proposition as being kept awake by the flapping of a nylon tent in a gale-force wind.
 So there.

 But, here I am, snuggled in a king-size bed, with crisp white linens crackling around my face, darkness folding itself across the entrance of the large tent (should I call that a habitat?) and smiling to myself and remembering that I was never going camping again.

 But, glamping.
 Yes!
 How civilised, how wonderful and how about this location?